 Community living gives people choices and control over their lives.
 As a result, participants are more likely to stay engaged in their communities, have friendships, stay safe, and live fulfilling lives.

 Community living services are the best choice for many people who need assistance with everyday tasks.
 While nursing facilities tend to provide a higher level of care, many older adults and people with disabilities do not need 24/7 services.
 Individuals often prefer living in a community environment to staying in a nursing or assisted living facility.

 Community living is also the least expensive care option for many people.
 After the Supreme Court announced that community living was a legal right for people with disabilities in 1999, these services became much more affordable than nursing or public residential facilities.
 Medicate, Medicaid, Social Security, and HUD programs often help people pay for community living services.

 Where Can I Find Community Living in Western Washington?

-Sunrise provides community living services for residents throughout the Everett and Snohomish city areas.
-As a provider of care services, we focus on individuals and seek to help each person live a full life with access to choices and an emphasis on dignity and respect
+Sunrise provides community living services for residents throughout the Everett and Snohomish areas.
+As a provider of care services, we focus on individuals and seek to help each person live a full life with access to choices and an emphasis on dignity and respect.

 We have office locations in Everett, Bellingham, Mount Vernon, Vernon, Stanwood, Concrete, Sedro-Wooley, and Island County.
 Contact us today to learn more about local community living options.